Kimhak99/RecipeApp/README.md

 # RecipeApp
-This is the backend of the recipe app
+This is the backend of the recipe app.
 Please run this file before running the the front-end one.

 Installing and running: